Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Candy Bar Brownies baked in a baking dish

-STEP TEN: Sprinkle the chopped candy bars over the top of the brownies.
-(I sprinkled the larger chopped pieces first and ended with the Whoppers).
-Allow the brownies to cool completely before slicing and serving.
+Sprinkle the candy bar pieces over the top of the brownies.
+I sprinkled the larger chopped pieces first and ended with the Whoppers.

 chopped candy bars sprinkled on top of the brownies in a baking dish